wdavidw/phyla/solr/cloud_docker/clusterize.coffee.md

 # Configure SolrCloud Clusters

 This module enable adminstrator to instantiate several solrcloud clusters.
-The clusters are described in `solr.cloud_docker.clusters` property.
+The clusters are described in `options.clusters` property.
 Example of config for a solr cluster.
 The Settings for each solr node in a solrcloud cluster will be the same.